Meraj-Kazi/Meraj-Kazi/README.md

 ### Working Stack

 ✨ Specialized in MERN stack for development. <br>
+✨ In an eternal relationship with JS, but also recently got a paramour called Python XD <br>
 ✨ Currently using **React-NextJS** for frontend development & **Node-NestJS** architecture in the backend. *(Yeah!
 You got that right, being fullstack dev is nuts!)*

 ### Current Goals
-✨ Learn advanced NestJS <br>
+✨ Learning Python <br>
-✨ Complete reading 3 books a month <br>
+✨ Complete reading Grokking Algorithms <br>
-✨ Contribute to open source software <br>
+✨ Contribute to the open source software <br>
 ✨ Practice speedcubing more often <br>

 ~